 Born in New York City in 1982 and based in London since 2006, Timothy Betjeman studied Visual Art and Philosophy at the University of Chicago (BA) before going on to a post-graduate diploma in Drawing from The Royal Drawing School in London, on a 2-year bursary award.
-He is currently living in Tokyo on a MEXT scholarship to research Japanese Painting at Tokyo University of Arts.
+He is currently living in Tokyo on a MEXT scholarship in Japanese Painting at Tokyo University of Arts.

 His work has appeared in recent years in The Independent, Country Life, and The Lady, and is in the collections of HRH the Prince of Wales, Clare College, Cambridge University, the Moritz-Heyman Foundation, and in various private collections.

 "Timothy is worth watching as a natural successor to Sickert and the Camden Town Group, Auerbach and Kossoff" -- Hugh St Clair for The Lady